kylays/caltech-critters-adoption-website/APIDOC.md

 **Returned Data Format**: Plain Text

 **Description:**
-Sends an image file (.png or .jpg) to the Caltech Adoption web service for a "upload" endpoint.Returns a success response or an error.
+Sends an image file (.png or .jpg) to the Caltech Adoption web service for a "upload" endpoint.
+Returns a success response or an error.

 **Supported Parameters**
 * POST body parameters: